 Going through a divorce can be one of the most challenging events in one’s life.
 Not only does this major change affect you and your spouse, but if you have children, they can also feel the emotional strain and stress.
 Watch this TED Talk with Professor Tamara D. Afifi on The Impact of Divorce on Children.

 What you can do to help ease this difficult time is leave your children out of the conflict.
 You can do this by being mindful of your words and actions that involve the other parent when your children are present.
 We understand that may be easier said than done!
-The divorce lawyers at Destiny Law are here to help.
-We have compiled some guidelines below that you and your spouse should follow throughout your divorce, for the sake of your children.
+Our divorce and family lawyers in Little Rock are here to help.
+The Destiny Law divorce attorneys in Little Rock have compiled some guidelines below that you and your spouse should follow throughout your divorce, for the sake of your children.

 How to Handle Divorce and Children